-Opening a restaurant comes with its own specific set of cost considerations.
-Remember, the average restaurant startup costs vary depending on size, location and the range of choices you’ll make when parsing through the smaller details.
-For instance, the cost of opening a sandwich shop, pop-up restaurant, or other type of takeout restaurant will be much less than the cost involved in opening a 200-seat eatery in an upscale neighborhood.
-Some restaurant startup owners have tested their concept as a pop-up restaurant before opening a full-fledged restaurant.
+For instance, the cost of opening and running a sandwich shop or pop-up restaurant will be much lower than the cost involved in opening a fine dining 200-seater in an upscale neighborhood.
+Some owners have tested their concept as a pop-up before opening a full-fledged restaurant.

 There’s a lot to navigate when calculating restaurant startup costs and strategies—it’s easy to get bogged down by preconceived notions of what is and isn’t necessary.
 So we’ve compiled the most common mistakes new restaurant owners make to help you avoid the headache or unnecessary costs.